jamesgrannan/nc-board-game-api/README.md

 ## Summary

-This is a board game review website where uses can submit reviews about board games and comment on each other's reviews.
+This is my backend project I completed at Northcoders bootcamp.
+This api is for a board game review website where uses can submit reviews about board games and comment on each other's reviews.
 There is also a vote feature which allows users to up or down vote reviews and comments.
+Data for this api was already given to us in the form of categories, comments, reviews and users.

 ---